yiming187/ProtonbaseDemo/README.md

 - **Fraud Detection** - Identify suspicious patterns across multiple data dimensions
 - **Content Discovery** - Help users find relevant content through multi-modal search

+### Getting Help

+If you encounter issues not covered here:
+1. Check the output files in the `output/` directory for detailed error messages
+2. Review the database connection configuration
+3. Test basic connectivity with `psql -h host -p port -U username -d database -c "SELECT version();"`
+4. Contact ProtonBase support with specific error messages and configuration details

 ## License

 This demo is provided for educational purposes only.
-ProtonBase (Tacnode) is a commercial product.
+ProtonBase is a commercial product.

 ## Contact

-For more information about ProtonBase (Tacnode), visit [tacnode.io](https://tacnode.io/) or contact info@tacnode.io.
+For more information about ProtonBase, visit [protonbase.com](https://protonbase.com/) or contact service@protonbase.com.